bytescout/pdf-co-api-samples/PDF To XML API/JavaScript/Advanced Conversion Options/README.md

-## PDF to XML API in JavaScript and PDF.co Web API

-### Tutorial: how to do PDF to XML API in JavaScript

-Today you are going to learn how to PDF to XML API in JavaScript.
-PDF.co Web API was made to help with PDF to XML API in JavaScript.
-PDF.co Web API is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+## PDF to XML API in JavaScript and PDF.co Web API What is PDF.co Web API?
+It is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
 Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

-JavaScript code snippet like this for PDF.co Web API works best when you need to quickly implement PDF to XML API in your JavaScript application.
-In order to implement this functionality, you should copy and paste code below into your app using code editor.
-Then compile and run your application.
-Enhanced documentation and tutorials are available along with installed PDF.co Web API if you'd like to dive deeper into the topic and the details of the API.

-PDF.co Web API is available as free trial.
-You may get it from our website along with all other source code samples for JavaScript applications.

 ## REQUEST FREE TECH SUPPORT